ey92/notes/2668notes.md

         - 2nd from west, view towards west
         - portcullis blocking systems
 - red pyramid
+    - 43 degree slope, 220m side, 105m height
+    - mortuary temple in the East, where stele and small chapel
 - pyramids cased in white limestone
 - later pharaohs may have stolen limestone for their own projects
 - Djoser pyramid was N/S -> solar axis, eastern chapel